-WESTWOOD GALLERY NYC presents a premiere New York City exhibition of unique screenprints by Andy Warhol, curated by James Cavello.
+WESTWOOD GALLERY NYC presented a premiere New York City exhibition of unique screenprints by Andy Warhol, curated by James Cavello.
 The exhibition highlights eleven works on paper from the 1980's.
 Included are portraits of personalities such as Vincent Minnelli, Jane Fonda, the Marx Brothers, Louis Brandeis, Sitting Bull, important German and Swiss figures Mildred Scheel, Max Bill and Joseph Beuys.
 Commemorative images such as Truck and The New York Post and a reinterpretation of the classical painting “The Annunciation” are also highlighted.
 All artworks presented are authenticated by the Andy Warhol Art Authentication Board and available for acquisition.

 In the late 70’s and into the 80’s Warhol was at the height of creating silkscreen editions of his art and had streamlined the screen printing process.
 He hired master print maker, Rupert Jasen Smith, who worked with Warhol on the process of silk-screening from inception to final image, hand pulling thousands of silkscreen prints.
 Rupert and his printers worked grueling hours, yet stayed in the background of Warhol’s limelight.
 The laborious printing process included selecting a black and white photograph transferred to a framed silkscreen, tracing the image, delineating paint areas and hand pulling each paint color across the screen onto the paper or canvas.
 The initial screen print was transferred to a large, experimental sheet of newsprint, which was easy to discard if not to Warhol’s liking.
 The large sheets made it possible to view various color combinations and qualities of line, developing unique working material for discussion.